-The security, fire, supervisory and trouble alarms are monitored by third party vendor but are university maintained.
-The access control card readers are monitored by Campus Safety and Security department.
-Campus Safety and Security personnel work closely with Integrated Facilities Management and many other departments on campus to identify and promptly repair any malfunctioning security devices.
+The security, fire, supervisory and trouble alarms are monitored by third party vendors but are maintained by the University.
+The access control card readers are monitored by Campus Safety & Security.
+Campus Safety & Security personnel work closely with Integrated Facilities Management and many other departments on campus to identify and promptly repair any malfunctioning security devices.